-In Georgia, a business operating under a fictitious name will need to register a DBA.
+In Georgia, a business operating under a fictitious name will need to register for a Trade Name.
 Learn more about what a Trade Name is, who needs one and how to register.

 What is a Trade Name?

 A Trade Name, also known as “Doing Business As”, DBA, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.

 When a business wants to operate under a name other than their legal name, the state of Georgia, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind a business’s name.

 Related: How to start a business in Georgia